Brazil vs Morroco World Cup Odds and Predictions

 The squad has never lacked quality, but successive Brazilian coaches have repeatedly failed to unlock its potential.
 Brazil has now turned to its first foreign coach in a bid to end the trophy drought.
 Carlo Ancelotti is one of the most successful managers of all time.
 He has won the Champions League five times, which is a record for a manager, along with domestic titles in Spain, Italy, England, France, and Germany.

 There’s now a renewed sense of optimism among Brazil fans.
 There’s a great deal of experience on the roster, which features veterans like Marquinhos and Casemiro.
 Lots of exciting youngsters are also in the mix, so it’s a very balanced squad.
+Vinícius Júnior is a world-class forward, and fellow forward Raphinha recently gave Brazil a boost by recovering from a five-week injury layoff.
+They thumped Panama 6-2 and beat Egypt 2-1 in a pair of friendlies in June, so they’re building momentum at the right time.

 Group draw and tournament path